 That aside, there are plenty of micro-stakes action for beginners at online poker rooms starting at the $0.01/$0.02 stakes level.
-Take the time to effectively learn the game by getting first hand experience playing real money online poker games.
+Take the time to effectively learn the game by getting first hand experience playing real money online poker games on a desktop/laptop or using poker apps while away from the computer.
 Nothing can teach you poker better than routinely practicing and playing as many hands as you can.

 Studying The Game

 If you want to learn or get better at something, one of the easiest things to do is to read up on the topic.
 Poker is no different.
 Take advantage of everything that is available to you by sitting down and actually studying poker away from the table.
 You will find that there are many books, magazines and blogs written by many of the top poker players.